tomfanara/AgenticDaprDemo/README.md

 The following diagram is our demo basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.

-  1. Accounting - Accounts receivables and payables.
+  1. Accounting (Kloe) - Accounts receivables and payables.
 They are the manager of all operations.
 Use a SQL database for receivables and payables.
-  2. Sales - Widgets in the sales pipleine.
+  2. Sales (Carlos) - Widgets in the sales pipleine.
 Uses Saleforce API and a NoSQL database for data storing orders.
-  3. Inventory - Widgets in inventory.
+  3. Inventory (Jenny) - Widgets in inventory.
 Use SQL database for storage
-  4. Shipping - Widgets in shipment.
+  4. Shipping (Jenny) - Widgets in shipment.
 Use a SQL database for data storage of shipped widgets.
-  5. Receiving - Widgets on order.
+  5. Receiving (Jenny) - Widgets on order.
 Use a document corpus for storing received widget stock.

 ![Alt text](contextmap-agentic-demo.png "Context map image for demo")